Why vendor finance may be too risky to try

 With vendor finance, the buyer normally pays a small deposit to the seller and makes repayments to the seller over time.
-These repayments may or may not include interest, but the purchase price or the repayments are typically higher compared to a standard loan.
+These repayments may or may not include interest, and the purchase price (and therefore the repayments) are typically higher compared to a standard loan.

-Depending on the individual agreement, you will either have the option of paying the instalments until it is paid off in full or you will make the repayments until you’re in a position to qualify for a mainstream mortgage in which case you’ll pay off the balance in a lump-sum payment.
+Depending on the individual agreement, you will either have the option of paying the instalments until it is paid off in full or you will make the repayments until you’re in a position to qualify for a mainstream mortgage, in which case you’ll refinance and pay off the balance in a lump-sum payment.

-Generally, most buyers are required to refinance with a bank to complete the purchase, which typically occurs 2-5 years after moving into the property.
-As it’s likely that you’ll need to refinance with a bank at some point, you need to ensure that you can meet the repayments, save enough for a deposit and maintain a good credit rating to qualify for a home loan.
+Generally, this would occur 2-5 years after moving into the property.
+As it’s likely that you’ll need to refinance with a bank at some point, you need to ensure that you can meet the repayments, save enough for a deposit and maintain a good credit rating to qualify for a home loan during this time period.

 Would vendor finance suit me?

-There are many situations in which vendor finance may be a viable option, including:
+There may be some situations in which vendor finance could be a viable option, including: